MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/Support-unified-interfaces-apps-usd.md

 With the release of latest release, we have introduced a new user experience - Unified Interface - which uses responsive web design principles to provide an optimal viewing and interaction experience for any screen size, device, or orientation.

 Unified Interface brings all the rich experiences to any client that you are using.
 Whether you are on a browser, tablet, or phone, you will be able to consume similar experiences.
-More Information: [About Unified Interface](/dynamics365/customer-engagement/admin/about-unified-interface)
+More information: [About Unified Interface](/dynamics365/customer-engagement/admin/about-unified-interface)

 ## What is Unified Interface supportability in Unified Service Desk?

 [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] supports the apps built using the Unified Interface framework.
-That is, you can host a Unified Interface Page to load a URL or page from the model-driven app, which is built based on the Unified Interface framework.
+That is, you can host a Unified Interface page to load a URL or page from the model-driven app, which is built based on the Unified Interface framework.

 The experience of the supportability is that the Unified Interface Page hosted control type exposes number of predefined UII actions and events that are unique to handling of model-driven app windows built using Unified Interface framework including list manipulation actions, and a find action for displaying a quick search or advanced search page.